 It’s true that citrus fruits such as oranges, lemons, grapefruits, and the like are highly acidic and loaded with useful compounds.
-One such compound, d-limonene, is the main volatile constituent of orange peel oil.
-It’s a well known, environmentally friendly ingredient used in some cleaners, degreasers, and insect killers.
+One such compound, d-limonene, is the main volatile component of orange peel oil.
+It’s a well-known environmentally friendly ingredient used in some cleaners, degreasers, and insect killers.
 Therein lies some of the confusion.

-D-limonene is highly effective at killing fleas, ticks, mosquitoes, flies, ants, and other pests on contact and at low concentrations of between 5 and 10 percent.
+D-limonene is highly effective at killing fleas, ticks, mosquitoes, flies, ants, and other pests on contact and at low concentrations (between 5 and 10 percent).
 However, before it has that kind of killing power, it has to be extracted from citrus oil, which must first be extracted from the citrus peel.
 Simply put, kitchen scraps don’t deliver enough of the stuff to cause a problem, and even if they did, the volatile compound would evaporate too quickly to cause measurable damage.